 The University's Administrative Guide sets forth guidelines that govern workplace interactions, approaches, and processes.
 In addition, the Fundamental Standard sets forth behavioral expectations for students.
+Additionally, the Violence in the Workplace policy further defines behaviors not sanctioned by the University on the main campus as well as any of the branch campuses (Administrative Guide 2.2.11).

 Behaviors do not have to violate the law or university policies to be worrisome.
 Violence may be preceded by behaviors that indicate an increasingly negative emotional state.
-The University Threat Assessment Team uses University policies in conjunction with professional training and experience to evaluate behaviors that have been brought to the attention of the team.

-The behaviors listed on the right have been associated with a heightened risk for violence or self-harm3 and should prompt a community member to notify a supervisor, a member of the Threat Assessment Team, or law enforcement.
+The Threat Assessment Team uses University policies in conjunction with professional training and experience to evaluate behaviors that have been brought to the attention of the team.
+The behaviors listed on the right have been associated with a heightened risk for violence or self-harm and should prompt a community member to notify a supervisor, a member of the Threat Assessment Team, or law enforcement.
 These lists are not intended to be comprehensive.